 Fixing a Sewer Line Problem

 If you do not have an outdoor drain and your water is still having bad odors then it is likely that there are problems with your sewer lines.
 The two most common causes for this problem include “back-pressure” in the lines or leakage of the mainline into other drains near your home.
 For back pressure, you will need to contact a professional plumber who can figure out where the backup is originating so they can clear out the blockage.
+If the problem is originating outside the home, you could be eligible for water contamination settlement amounts.
 You may also want to purchase some enzymes or bacterial agents at hardware stores that can be poured down your drains so they work on dissolving clogs without any hazardous chemicals and smell better.

 One of the first reasons that can possibly cause bad smells coming from your tap is food particles decomposing in wastewater pipes.
 Bacteria and yeast are natural elements found in our waste systems that eat up most of the organic materials we come into contact with daily, mainly consisting of sugars, fats, oils, and starches.
 This process happens quickly with high-carbohydrate meals but can happen slowly over time with low-carbohydrate items like meat.
 The latter will produce an unpleasant smell as it breaks down inside your home’s plumbing system or city water supply pipes.